jinhchoii/Database-Management-Web-Application/README.md

 # Database-Management-Web-Application
-How to Test on your settings
+How to Test on your computer

 ✅ How to Run the Conference Web Application
 🧳 What’s included in the conference.zip: